kylebrussell/fed-policy-cli/prd.md

 ## 6. Assumptions & Constraints

 * The utility is for local, single-user operation.
 No server or cloud component is required.
-* The accuracy of the analysis is dependent on the availability and quality of public data from FRED/BLS.
+* The accuracy of the analysis is dependent on the availability and quality of public data from FRED.
 * The simulation is a simplified model based on historical correlation and does not constitute financial advice.
 It is a tool for exploration, not prediction.
-* The initial version will focus on a limited set of economic indicators.
-More can be added later.